 The chapter is expected to define configuration and management aspects of the AALi as they relate to the the inline profiles defined in Chapter 4.
 The AALi configuration and management API’s are the API’s that an application (O-DU) executes to configure and manage the AAL-LPU(s) that have been allocated to the application by the O-Cloud.
 The high-level Configuration and Management Principles are presented in [7].

-FFS